matze-dd/Tex2txt/README.md

     Macro('color', 'A'),
     Macro('colorbox', 'AA', r'\2'),
     Macro('documentclass', 'OA'),
-    Macro('eqref', 'A', '(7)'),
-    Macro('fcolorbox', 'AAA', r'\3'),
     ...
 ```

-Other collections, e.g. for LaTeX environments, use similar “helper functions”
+Other collections, e.g. for LaTeX environments, use similar
-documented in the Python script.
+“helper functions”.
 Project specific extension of all these collections is possible with
 option --defs and an additional Python file.
-There, the corresponding collections, for instance defs.project\_macros,
+The corresponding collections there, for instance defs.project\_macros,
 have to be defined using simple tuples (x,y,z,) without lambda construct.

 Synopsis of `Macro(name, args, repl='')`